 After more than a decade teaching history, religion, and philosophy, Brian decided to write epic fantasy.
 He now lives on a steep dirt road in the hills of southern Vermont, where he divides his time between fathering, writing, husbanding, splitting wood, skiing, and adventuring - not necessarily in that order.
-He can be found on twitter at @brianstaveley, on Facebook as BrianStaveley, and on Google+ as Brian Staveley.
-His blog, On the Writing of Epic Fantasy, can be found at: bstaveley.wordpress.com.
+He is the author of The Chronicles of the Unhewn Throne series, and the standalone novel Skullsworn.

 by @bstaveley - one month ago

 by @bstaveley - 4 months ago

 by @bstaveley - 5 months ago

 by @bstaveley - 6 months ago

 Monks, Cartographers, Death: a Blog Round-Up - 2 years ago

 I haven’t published anything on here for a while, but that doesn’t mean I haven’t been busy writing posts for other blogs.
 Here’s a round-up of the latest crop: We’ve All Got It Coming: On the role of death as the ultimate, inevitable spoiler.
 Cartography and its Discontents: Exploration of the role of the fantasy map, […]

 Upcoming Appearances - 2 years ago

 Updated tour dates, complete with west coast stops!
 Come one, come all.
 Putting together some secret special guest appearances at a few of these stops.
 Stay tuned!
 Tuesday March 15, Phoenix Books, Burlington, VT Friday March 18th, Northshire Books, Saratoga Springs, NY Thursday March 24th, Brookline Booksmith, Brookline, MA Friday March 25, WonderCon, Los Angeles, […]

 GUEST POST: Strapped to the Couch, by Marc Turner - 2 years ago

 Characters are the building blocks of any good book.
 The events of a story, no matter how dramatic, won’t touch us in a major way unless we care about the characters, and the feelings for those people will hang around long after the clever plot twists fade from memory.
 How do you make your characters […]

 GUEST POST by Joe Pace: Paper or Plastic; Notebooks, Keyboards, and the Writer’s Brain - 2 years ago

 The debate chirps on between the print-mongers and the hip cats with their Kooks and Nindles.
 I’ve always been a print man; I can’t bring myself to read anything more than a newspaper article on a screen.
 Even that, I suppose, is a concession, and selling books in digital format has forced me to accept […]